sgothel/joal/README.txt

 JOAL Build Instructions:
 ===================

-Copy the joal.properties file from the make/ subdirectory into your home directory, or in particular where the Java system property user.home points to (on Windows, this is C:\Documents and Settings\username\)

 Download the current ANTLR jar file (http://www.antlr.org/).

-Edit the value of the antlr.jar property in this file to point to the full path of this jar.
+Copy the gluegen.properties file from the make/ subdirectory of the GlueGen workspace into your home directory, or in particular where the Java system property user.home points to (on Windows, this is C:\Documents and Settings\username\).
+Edit the value of the antlr.jar property this file to point to the full path of the ANTLR jar.
 ANTLR is used during the glue code generation process.

+Copy the joal.properties file from the make/ subdirectory into your home directory, or in particular where the Java system property user.home points to (on Windows, this is C:\Documents and Settings\username\).
 Edit the joal.lib.dir property to point to the lib directory of your current OpenAL installation.
 For Windows this might be "C:/Program Files/OpenAL 1.1 SDK/libs/Win32".

 Under Linux set the property to the toplevel directory of your OpenAL CVS version.
 If OpenAl came with your distribution and the header files are in /usr/include/AL,